Policy Number: 134

 Close relative: (1) the parent, step-parent, grandparent, child, step-child, brother or sister, aunt, uncle, cousin, spouse, grandchild, nephew, niece, great grandparent, or great grandchild of an employee and the spouse of the employee’s sister or brother; or (2) any spouse's relatives related to the spouse in the same degree as those previously mentioned, with the exception of a great grandparent or a great grandchild.

 Supervision: the exercise of authority or responsibility with regard to appointment, reappointment, promotion, managing performance, work assignments, salary administration, termination or other terms and conditions of employment.

 A. Avoidance of Nepotism

 No university employee may approve, recommend, or otherwise take action with regard to the appointment, reappointment, promotion, salary or supervision of a close relative as defined in this policy.
-This does not apply to honorary positions or to non-remunerative positions.
+Relationships will not be a bar to honorary positions or to non-remunerative positions.

 B. Disclosure Responsibility

 Applicants for employment are required to fully disclose if a close relative is employed by the university at the time of application.
 Employees are required to disclose within 30 days if a close relative becomes employed by the university while the employee is employed by the university.
 If the relative is the employee’s direct or indirect supervisor, the disclosure should be made immediately to the next level of management above such supervisor.

 All employees should report any relationships to close relatives to Human Resources.
 Additionally, such relationships should be disclosed to the employee’s supervisor.
 If the close relative is the employee’s direct or indirect supervisor, the disclosure should be made immediately to the next level of management above such supervisor.

 The Senior Executive Vice President, Chief Operating and Financial Officer is authorized to request review and to take action when necessary to prevent close relatives (whether by marriage or blood) from entering into a supervisor/supervisee relationship with one another.